New Federal Funds Allocated to COVID-19 Relief while Alaska Prepares to Reopen for Business

 President Trump has signed the $484 billion COVID-19 relief package, and Governor Dunleavy and Mayor Berkowitz release plans to reopen businesses.

-President Trump has signed the $484 billion COVID-19 relief package, which was pass by the Senate on Tuesday and the House on Thursday.
+President Trump has signed the $484 billion COVID-19 relief package, which was passed by the Senate on Tuesday and the House on Thursday.

 The majority of the funding—$310 billion—is allocated to the Paycheck Protection Program. $60 billion of that has been set aside to aid businesses that do not have established banking relationships.